If your anxiety around your team’s productivity and workplace efficiency is at an all-time high, you’re not alone.

 And while metrics around keystrokes, hours at a desk, meetings attended, or email activity may indicate a busy employee, they don’t necessarily indicate a productive employee.

 Workplace productivity should be thought of as high-impact work that produces tangible business value efficiently—increased revenue, lower operating costs, or customer satisfaction, to name a few.
-So when employees spend all their time in inefficient meetings or tracking down information in email threads, they may be incredibly busy and incredibly unproductive at the same time.
+So when employees spend all their time in inefficient meetings or tracking down information in email threads, they may be incredibly busy and incredibly unproductive at the same time; according to a survey conducted by Asana, employees spend 60% of their time on activities that take time away from meaningful work.

 To properly gauge productivity, leaders should set clear target outcomes and measure progress toward these outcomes.
-For the sake of this article, we’ll focus on ways to increase workplace productivity to help your organization move faster and more efficiently towards your goals.
+For the sake of this article, we’ll focus on ways to increase workplace efficiency and productivity to help your organization move faster toward your goals.

 “My team has really specific goals we’re trying to accomplish, and it doesn’t matter how we get there, as long as we get there.
 Establish together what the outcomes you expect are, and let the team use their autonomy to determine the best way to get there.”